azuredevcollege/trainingdays/day4/challenges/05-challenge-common-cicd.md

 ## Summary

-We have seen how to create a CI/CD workflow where a reviewer has to approve a deployment in the test environment.
+We have seen how to create a CI/CD workflow where a reviewer has to approve a deployment to the test environment.
 This workflow can also be used to validate all artefacts within a pull request.
-This helps us avoid build breaks.
+This helps us to avoid build breaks.
 Of course, there would be many other scenarios that can be implemented with the GitHub Actions workflow.
 Maybe it is a good idea to deploy directly to a development environment within a pull request to even validate the deployment before pushing changes to the master branch.

 We have so far only provided the shared Azure resources for the Azure Developer College's sample application.
 There is still some work to be done.
 We'll move straight into the breakout session where we'll deploy all the rest of the bounded contexts.
 We proceed step by step in the same way as in this Challenge: